 While the intention of gender-based marketing is to appeal to a targeted audience assumed to be the biggest consumers, it can also serve to alienate readers who would have otherwise picked up the book based on its content.

 Boys will never pick up a book that bellows its girly credentials outright, even if they secretly harbour some curiosity about what it is girls read, want and incessantly giggle about.
 Surely it’s daft and wrong-headed to ensure that half of your potential audience will never pick up the product?

 Meanwhile, while the clear gender-based marketing of chick lit attracts many female readers, it pushes away still more.
 As Palmer (2013) says, many female readers avoid books that are obviously directly marketed at women because they are ashamed of being seen reading such a book in public due to the negative connotations associated with the genre.

-As successful female author, Jennifer Weiner, says, ‘I just wish books can be books because when you start labeling things, you start excluding people’ (in Gabillet 2012).
+As the successful female author, Jennifer Weiner, says, ‘I just wish books can be books because when you start labeling things, you start excluding people’ (in Gabillet, 2012).

 To learn more about this topic, discover how to identify gender-based marketing and why I think the publishing industry needs to move away from this strategy.

 Gabillet, A. (2012).
 Jennifer Weiner on chick lit and The next best thing.
 28 June.
 Popsugar. <http://www.tressugar.com/Jennifer-Weiner-New-Book-Next-Best-Thing-23749386>